shekeltechnologies/Documentation/guides/Masternode_Setup_Hot_Windows.md

    Both `txhash` and `outputidx` will be used in the next step. `outputidx` can be `0` or `1`, both are valid values

 ### 8. Go to `Tools` -> `Open Masternode Configuration File` and add a line in the newly opened `masternode.conf` file.
+> If you get prompted to choose a program, select notepad.exe to open it.
 The file will contain an example that is commented out, but based on the above values, I would add this line in:
    ```
    MN1 45.76.33.125:5500 3HaYBVUCYjEMeeH1Y4sBGLALQZE1Yc1K64xiqgX37tGBDQL8Xg 6782efab3a76fa557370ec3b9c13bf0d0df3d4df63adc018e1dd90e1c8da088e 1
    ```